orbiting/styleguide/src/components/Chart/ScatterPlots.docs.md

 Scatter plots make a scientist out of every reader.
 Go forth and make correlations visible, and tell everyone it proves nothing!

+You may use [this helper to calculate linear regression coordinates](https://observablehq.com/@republik/linear-regression) for an annotation.

 ```react
 <div>
   <ChartTitle>Einkommen und CO<Sub>2</Sub>-Emissionen pro Kopf im Jahr 2014</ChartTitle>